Questions about instaDuit? Get your answers here.

 A personal loan is a type of loan that is offered by lenders like banks, financial institutions and licensed money lending /or credit community companies.

-Personal loans are useful if you require short term assistance or extra funds to support your financial needs like consolidating your debts, home renovation, holidays, education, wedding, medical bills, big ticket purchases (like a new mountain bike), unplanned expenditures or even in an emergency situation.
+Personal loans comes in handy if you require short term assistance or additional funds to support your financial needs like consolidating your debts, funding your home renovation prohject, going on holidays, education fees, wedding expenses, medical bills, big ticket purchases (like a new mountain bike), unplanned expenditures or even in an emergency situation.
 For a lot of people, personal loan comes in very handy at times of need.

-An instaDuit personal loan can be used for almost anything and gives you the flexibility according to your convenience and needs.
+An instaDuit personal loan can be used for almost anything and provides you the flexibility of using the money for your needs.